 CONCLUSION

-Livestock production in semi-arid locations faces a critical interconnection of challenges.
+Livestock production in semi-arid locations faces a critical inter-connection of challenges.
 Without urgent and coordinated action, the combined forces of climate change, soil degradation, and increasing population pressure threaten to push pastoral systems toward collapse.
 However, a pathway to resilience exists, primarily through investing in climate-resilient forages.
 Forages are not an unattainable solution; rather, they represent a practical and essential component.
 Yet, there remains a crucial missing link between adaptation strategies, mitigation efforts, and sustainable production practices.
 Resilient forages offer numerous benefits: they ensure year-round feed availability, reduce household vulnerability to environmental and economic shocks, restore degraded ecosystems, and contribute significantly to broader climate action goals.

 Researchers, policymakers, and local communities must prioritize the development and implementation of forage-based strategies.
 This effort should be given the same level of importance as veterinary interventions and the breeding of improved, climate-resilient livestock breeds.
 The future of livestock production in these harsh environments will not be determined by rainfall alone, but by the quality and availability of what grows under the hooves of the livestock.
 If we fail to secure resilient forage resources, we will inevitably fail to ensure sustainable livelihoods for pastoral communities.
 However, if we succeed, resilient forages have the potential to transform livestock rearing into a compelling story of sustainability, strength, and adaptation, providing a foundation for thriving communities and ecosystems in the face of climate change.